keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 ---
-title: SARS-CoV-2 mutations in Austria
+title: Mutations in the genome of the SARS-CoV-2 coronavirus
 authors: "Zsofia Keszei, Jacob-Wendelin Genger, Henrique Colaço, Laura Alvarez, Andreas Bergthaler"
 authorLinks: "https://cemm.at/en/research/groups/andreas-bergthaler-group/"
 affiliations: "CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences"
 date: "June 11 2020"
 dataset: "https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?c=location&d=map&dmin=2020-01-11&f_country=Austria&p=full"
-abstract: "Mutations in the genome of the SARS-CoV-2 coronavirus
+abstract: "

 SARS-CoV-2 is the coronavirus causing COVID-19.
 Under the project [Mutational Dynamics of SARS-CoV-2 in Austria](https://cemm.at/research/sars-cov-2-at/about/), CeMM, in collaboration with the Medical University of Vienna have so far sequenced 318 viral genomes isolated from COVID-10 patients in Austria.
 The genomic data has been integrated into a global map of SARS-CoV-2 mutations.